isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/overview.md

 The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between Singapore and the following counterpart countries/regions.

-<b>Business and official travellers travelling from Brunei Darussalam and Mainland China may alternatively visit Singapore via the <a href="/atp/overview">Air Travel Pass.</a> </b>
+<b>Business and official travellers travelling from Mainland China may alternatively visit Singapore via the <a href="/atp/overview">Air Travel Pass.</a> </b>

 <table>
 <thead>